EducationMoney.com Homepage

 USES AND USE RESTRICTIONS:

-To develop a program to recruit, select, screen, train and place individuals (mid-career individuals and qualified recent college graduates) to become licensed and successful teachers in high-need areas to help reduce the teacher shortage in local education areas (LEA'S).
+To develop a program to recruit, select, screen, train and place individuals (mid-career individuals and qualified recent college graduates) to become licensed and successful teachers in high-need areas to help reduce the teacher shortage in local educational agencies.
+This program is subject to non-supplanting requirements and must use a restricted indirect cost rate which is referenced under 34 CFR 75.563.
+For assistance call the Office of the Chief Financial Officer/Indirect Cost Group on (202) 708-7770.

 ELIGIBILITY REQUIREMENTS:

-Beneficiary Eligibility: Mid-career professionals from various fields who possess strong subject-matter skills to become teachers; recent college graduates with outstanding academic records and a baccalaureate degree in a field other than teaching; LEA's with critical teacher shortages particularly in the fields of mathematics, science, foreign languages, bilingual education, reading, and special education.
+Beneficiary Eligibility: Mid-career professionals from various fields who possess strong subject-matter skills to become teachers; recent college graduates with baccalaureate degrees in the academic subjects that the individuals will teach; LEA's with critical teacher shortages, particularly in the fields of mathematics, science, foreign languages, bilingual education, reading, and special education.

 back to top